Summer Safety Tips for Construction

 Manage your building project efficiently and prevent workplace accidents.

 In 2011, the Occupational Safety and Health Administration (OSHA) designed a program to prevent risks like heat stroke and heat exhaustion, called the Heat Illness Prevention Campaign.
-The purpose is educating construction workers and employers about the risks of working under extreme heat.
-The main goal of this campaign is creating awareness about the three basic elements to prevent heat illness: water, rest, and shade.
+The purpose is to educate construction workers and employers about the risks of working under extreme heat.
+The main goal of this campaign is to create awareness about the three basic elements to prevent heat illness: water, rest, and shade.

 Construction Safety Recommendations for Summer